Non-Obvious Manipulability of the Rank-Minimizing Mechanism: Introduction

 In this paper, I consider a canonical assignment model in which there is a set of agents (such as students) to be assigned to a set of objects (such as schools), each of which has some fixed capacity.
 Agents participate in a mechanism in which they report their preferences over the objects.
-I consider the \emph{rank-minimizing (RM) mechanism, }which takes the reported agent preferences, and implements an assignment that minimizes the average rank of the objects received.
-My main result is to show that the RM mechanism, while manipulable, is not \emph{obviously} manipulable.
-Thus, to the extent that minimizing the average rank is a desirable policy objective, and that the main shortcoming of the RM mechanism is its lack of strategyproofness, my results suggest that this shortcoming may not be so severe, and the benefits of such a mechanism in terms of potential efficiency gains may outweigh the costs in terms of incentives.
-At the very least, given their other appealing properties, RM mechanisms are worthy of further consideration for practical market design.\footnote{\citet{featherstone2014rank} shows that rank efficiency is incompatible with strategyproofness, but also shows that in a low-information environment where beliefs over other agents' preferences satisfy a symmetry condition as in \citet{roth_rothblum99}, agents are weakly better off by telling the truth.
-A main advantage of non-obvious manipulability is that it does not rely on any assumption about agents' beliefs.
-This is discussed further in Section \ref{sec:Main-Result}.}
+I consider the class of \emph{rank-minimizing (RM) mechanisms, }which take the reported agent preferences, and implement an assignment that minimizes the average rank of the objects received.
+As there can in general be many allocations that minimize the average rank at a given preference profile, there are many possible RM mechanisms, depending on how these ties are broken.
+Because the aforementioned result of \citet{featherstone2014rank} implies that no RM mechanism is strategyproof, I consider instead the weaker notion of NOM from \citet{troyan2020obvious}, and ask whether RM mechanisms satisfy this property.

+An issue that arises in answering this question is that Troyan and Morrill's definition applies only to deterministic mechanisms that select a single outcome at each preference profile.
+Because there may be many allocations that minimize the average rank for a given preference profile, it is more natural to model a mechanism as returning a probability distribution over such allocations, and use an extension of NOM for probabilistic mechanisms that was first proposed by \citet{demeulemeester2022rawlsian}.

+My main result (Theorem \ref{thm:RM-is-NOM}) shows that any\emph{ }RM mechanism with full support is not obviously manipulable.
+A full support RM mechanism is one that places strictly positive probability weight on every allocation that is rank-minimizing at the submitted preference profile.
+For instance, one natural way to run an RM mechanism is to select uniformly at random from the set of all RM allocations, which we call the \emph{uniform rank-minimizing (URM) mechanism}.\footnote{This is a commonly used implementation of RM mechanisms in the literature; see, e.g., \citet{Nikzad2022Rank} or \citet{Ortega2022ImprovingEfficiency}.} This is a full support mechanism, and so Theorem \ref{thm:RM-is-NOM} implies that the URM mechanism is NOM.

+After showing Theorem \ref{thm:RM-is-NOM}, I investigate whether NOM extends beyond the full support assumption.
+This may be important, for instance, to a designer who may not view all RM allocations as equal, but rather wants to optimize some further objective within this class.
+For instance, if a designer wants to advantage agents who belong to certain groups within the class of RM allocations, she might want to place zero probability on RM allocations where these agents do worse, and higher probability on RM allocations where they do better.